Table of Contents

 Bentota beach

-By far Bentota is the most popular beach holiday destination on the island.
+By far, Bentota is the most popular beach vacation destination on the island.
 Well-developed tourism infrastructure with many star-class hotels as well as another category of accommodation facilities.
-Sri Lanka’s west coast is dominated by large package-holiday hotels basking over fine stretches of sand.
+Large package-holiday hotels that are basking in fine stretches of sand dominate Sri Lanka’s west coast.
 The best is Bentota, where the long honey-hued beach ends in a spit of sand separating the Indian Ocean from a big lagoon.
 A combination of water sports, decent swimming, and lifeguards attract families, though there are no independent restaurants on the beach itself.
-If you are looking for water-based recreation activities such as riding on a water scooter while enjoying sun-kissed beaches on your Sri Lanka Day trip don’t look for any other destination, Bentota is the most suitable beach holiday destination for you.
+If you are looking for water-based recreation activities such as riding on a water scooter while enjoying sun-kissed beaches on your Sri Lanka trip, Day Trip: don’t look for any other destination; Bentota is the most suitable beach holiday destination for you.

 Kabalana beach